 - What You

-Since March 1, 2020, Treasury borrowing has risen by nearly than $5 trillion.
+Since March 1, 2020, Treasury borrowing has risen by over $6 trillion.
 Most of that increase has occurred since March 30, 2020, which was just after the Coronavirus Aid, Relief, and Economic Security (CARES) Act, the largest piece of relief legislation to date, was enacted.

-Treasury notes, which are issued with maturities from 2 to 10 years, account for 54 percent of the increase in debt since March 1, 2020.
-Treasury bills, which mature in one year or less, account for 23 percent of the increase.
-Treasury bonds, which mature after more than 10 years, along with Treasury inflation-protected securities and floating-rate notes, combine to account for another 23 percent of the increase.
+Treasury notes, which are issued with maturities from 2 to 10 years, account for 53 percent of the increase in debt since March 1, 2020.
+Treasury bills, which mature in one year or less, account for 24 percent of the increase.
+Treasury bonds, which mature after more than 10 years, along with Treasury inflation-protected securities and floating-rate notes, combine to account for the remaining 23 percent of the increase.

 The government is paying very little interest on short-term securities as rates dropped when the extent of the pandemic became clear.
-For the 3-month bills that were issued on October 7, 2021, the government paid investors an interest rate of 0.04 percent.
-That is considerably lower than the 1.57 percent interest rate that was paid on the 3-month bills that were issued in January of last year.
-Interest rates are also historically low on longer-term securities; the interest rate at the most recent auction of 10-year Treasury notes was 1.34 percent (compared with 1.85 percent in January 2020).
+For the 3-month bills that were issued on February 24, 2022, the government paid investors an interest rate of 0.4 percent.
+That is considerably lower than the 1.5 percent interest rate that was paid on the 3-month bills that were issued in January 2020.
+Interest rates also remain low on longer-term securities; the interest rate at the most recent auction of 10-year Treasury notes was 1.9 percent, about the same as the rate in January 2020.